 OUR PURPOSE:

-The aim of our Social Health Research Unit is to generate health knowledge from a social science perspective, thereby enhancing institutional research capacity through a multidisciplinary and comprehensive understanding of health.
+Our Social Sciences in Health Research Unit aims to generate health knowledge from a social science perspective.
+This enhances our institution’s research capacity by providing a comprehensive, multidisciplinary understanding of health.

 RESEARCH AREAS: